ebrahimiG/SoftwareProject/README.md

    - ✅ use the prototype for designing

 🛠️ __4. development__ :
-   - ✅coding
+   - ✅ coding
    - ✅ frontend
+   - ✅ backend
-   - 📍 backend
+   - 📍 working on the model
    - testing

 💾 __5. implement__ :